-The international newspaper Newsweek published on 25 of October 2019 an article with the title “Female CEOs face ‘greater penalties’ than male CEOs for ethical transgressions”.
+The international newspaper “Newsweek” published on 25 of October 2019 a topic titled “Female CEOs face ‘greater penalties’ than male CEOs for ethical transgressions”.
 The claim turns out to be uncheckable.

 In the article reporter Rosie McCall tries to prove the statement using the survey “How Leader Gender Influences External Audience Response to Organizational Failures“.
 Researchers from University of Virginia – Nicole Votolato Montgomery and Amanda P. Cowen who specialize in marketing, in a summary of their study published in the “Journal of Personality and social psychology” stated: “People respond more negatively to ethical failures when an organization has a female versus a male leader.”
 The main reason for that outcome are gender stereotypes.

 As Polish professor who analyzes women’s participation in media, from the Department of Press Systems and Press Law at Adam Mickiewicz University Alina Balczyńska-Kosman explains:

 “Stereotypes are very solid cognitive structures shaped on a ground of knowledge, beliefs and expectations.
 Stereotypes shape specific roles, and those roles through media are becoming more present.”